esnunes/learning-notebook/README.md

 # Learning Notebook

-The idea of this repository is to store notes about topics and links.
+The idea of this repository is to store notes about everything I learn.

 ## Motivation